awsdocs/aws-javascript-developer-guide-v2/doc_source/global-config-object.md

 ### Global Configuration Examples<a name="global-configuration-examples"></a>

-You must set the region and the credentials in `AWS.Config`\.
+You must set the Region and the credentials in `AWS.Config`\.
 You can set these properties as part of the `AWS.Config` constructor, as shown in the following browser script example:

 ```
 var myCredentials = new AWS.CognitoIdentityCredentials({IdentityPoolId:'IDENTITY_POOL_ID'});